Small Noise Estimates of the Quadratic Covariation between Non-smooth Transformations of Brownian Motion: Introduction

 In this paper we exploit this structure by constructing an approximation scheme for $Q_\eps$ and using martingale techniques to show its consistency.
 As far as we know, this is the first attempt to use such a scheme in small noise analysis.
 See~\cite{ValloisQuad} for a related but different scheme for local time approximation in the case $\eps=1$.

 The text is organized as follows.
-In Section~\ref{sec: Prelim} we state our main results that include the martingale representation for the quadratic covariation.
-A proof of the martingale representation is given in Section~\ref{sec:enlargement_of_filtration}.
+In Section~\ref{sec: Prelim} we state our main results that include the martingale representation for the quadratic covariation, and, in Section~\ref{sec: Saddle}, the results related to the application of non-smooth calculous to a particular small noise problem.
 In Section~\ref{sec: smal_quad} we use the martingale representation to propose an approximation scheme that we then use to prove the key bound that the main results depend upon.
 The proofs of the main theorems are given in Section~\ref{sec: proof_thm}.
 In Section~\ref{sec: add_proof} proofs of auxiliary lemmas are given.